Best Red Hair Color at Home - Review of Clairol FLARE Long Lasting Red Hair Dye

 Even if you choose to skip the shampoo & sealant steps, it is of the utmost importance that you condition your hair after coloring!
 If you skip conditioner, your hair will have a dry, puffy appearance, and will lack shine.

 My favorite conditioner to use immediately after coloring is Hair Chemist’s Macadamia Oil Deep Repair Mask.
-I wouldn’t recommend this for daily use, as it contains silicone - but it’s an excellent conditioner to use immediately after & a couple of times per month going forward.
+I wouldn’t recommend this for daily use, as it contains silicone (which can dehydrate hair if used too often) - but it’s an excellent conditioner to use immediately after & a couple of times per month going forward.
 It thoroughly hydrates, leaves hair feeling super soft & bring out the gorgeous shine of your new color.
 It’s perfect to use as a revitalizing conditioner once every 2-3 weeks.

 Why is Consistent Use of Silicone Bad for Your Hair?

 The reason I stated above not use the Macadamia Oil Hair Mask daily is due to its high dimethicone (silicone) content.
 When applied to hair, silicone smooths & coats each strand – which is why the ingredient is present in so many anti-frizz products.
 It makes hair look glossy and smooth, and will additionally help seal in your color as it settles into the hair shaft during the next 48 hours.

 However, over time, consistent use of silicone will coat & smother the hair shaft - thereby banning moisture from entering.
 This means that each time you condition, the moisture won't be absorbed into your hair strands.